 As I’ve said elsewhere, I blame Tarik’s … peculiarities on his upbringing.
 It wasn’t the Harnae’s fault.
 They tried to raise him right, but with their lifestyle, come on!
 How could they expect Tarik to grow up normal by any standard when they raised him in the equivalent of a closet?
 A nice closet and a big one, I’ll grant you that – the Grove was a little slice of Heaven, literally – but still a closet.
 During Tarik’s first millennia in the Grove, he didn’t take a single field trip to the great world beyond.
 It must have been like a dog living inside the perimeter of an invisible fence.

 In case you forgot, or haven’t read up on the Harnae, Tarik was an only child and a miracle child at that.
 Deridean’s plan for the Elder Races didn’t include the Harnae, but Harnor plunged ahead without the Councilor’s approval and whipped up the Harnae in the Pool of Life.
 Golden Finbardin let it slide, but there were consequences.
 Lillandra and Aerdran withheld their gifts, making the Harnae barren and deaf to earthsong.
 After the BUN, Lillandra granted them one drink from the well of parenthood, which resulted in Tarik.
 The Harnae kept his birth secret, except for Kandol, who was in the Grove when Lillandra bestowed her gift.
-Using his patented move, Kandol swore not to tell and kept the secret a thousand years, until the Harnae emerged from the Grove on the millennial anniversary of the BUN.
+Using his patented “promise move”, Kandol swore not to tell and kept the secret a thousand years, until the Harnae emerged from the Grove on the millennial anniversary of the BUN.
 After introducing Tarik to the world, Atar, Nim and Harrah departed for the Outermost Heavens to live with Harnor beside the Spires of Thought.
 How’s that for an exciting finale!

-Tarik wanted friends, but didn’t know how to go making them.
+Tarik wanted friends, but didn’t know how to go about making them.
 A warm, friendly smile and firm handshake just wasn’t his style.
 He was always trying to impress, even when he didn’t have to, causing others to think him arrogant.
 It wasn’t arrogance, it was insecurity.
 Tarik never developed a proper set of social skills.
 Throughout his overly long childhood and beyond, his favorite list included only his mother, father and other father.

 In manner, temperament and physical appearance, he most closely resembled raven-haired Atar, sharing Dad number one’s narrow face and high cheekbones which Tarik refused to hide with a classic wizard’s beard.
 After the Reckoning, two stripes, white like a skunk’s, colored his hair, which was a wild, mangy mess most days.
 If you want to picture what he looked like back then, check John Glover’s picture on IMDB, the one from that terrible Batman & Robin movie.
 He played Dr. Jason Woodrue, some sort of plant guy, and was a dead ringer for Tarik back in the day.
 When I knew Tarik in Tirel, time had caught up with him.
 His hair, a longer, wilder, mangier mess, had turned white as snow.
 He still kept his face clean-shaven.

 Tarik described his first father as a proud man, the proudest of his three parents and the most suspicious.
 If the Harnae had a leader, it was Atar, who inherited the lion’s share of Harnor’s mistrust for the Seeress.
 When Nim made the deal with her, Atar was none too happy about it.
 Always prone to snap judgments, Atar’s acid tongue cut sharply and when he acted, he did so quickly and explosively.
-He specialized in elemental magik and called upon the spirits of the slumbering Elemenes to work miracles.
+He specialized in elemental magik and called upon spirits of the slumbering Elemenes to work miracles.
 Tarik proved an apt student.
 Before he could even walk, Tarik was tossing fireballs with deadly accuracy.

 In the Grove of the Silver Birch, no earthsong murmured, at least that’s what the Harnae thought.
 Later, Kandol told them that Spirit’s song did echo in the grove but, they could not hear it thanks to Aerdran’s withholding.
 Atar inherited his father’s disdain for Spirit’s “cheap magik” and made sure to pass that prejudice on to his son.
 I used to accuse Tarik of small-minded jealousy, saying that if he’d heard earthsong, he wouldn’t have felt that way.
 I, of course, had never heard earthsong, having been born too late and of the wrong race, but Kandol had prattled on and on about it, making me a true believer.
-Sometimes, Tarik would tell me to shut up and not talk about things I knew nothing about.
+Sometimes, Tarik would tell me to shut up and stop talking about things I knew nothing about.
 Whenever he took that tactic, I knew I was ahead in the debate of the day.